 Sample Answer 3 – Entry-Level Candidates

 “Being new to the industry, I want to gain valuable insights and experience.
 In this way, I will become more familiar with the field.
 The skills I can learn in this job can help me advance my career and teach me about myself as a professional.”

-Hiring managers, who are asking what your future plans are?
+Hiring managers are asking what your future plans are.
 If you’re focused on trying to understand a candidate’s long-term career goals, it’s easy to answer the question:

 My long-term goals are to grow involved with an organization where I can learn, take on additional responsibilities, and make as valuable a contribution to the team as possible.
 I like that your company emphasizes professional development opportunities.
 I will take full advantage of the educational resources available.

 I see myself as a top employee in an established company like this.
 I plan to enhance my skills and continue my involvement in related professional associations.

 After I gain additional experience, I will have the opportunity to move from a technical position to management.
 I know this has become a common path for many people in this position, and I think over time it will be a logical step for me.
 However, at present, I am interested in concentrating on and applying my technical skills in this profession.